AriohBelskij/intership_test_task/README.md

-# Endpoint for rephrases ur syntax tree!
+# Endpoint for rephrases your syntax tree!

 ## Description
 This endpoint rephrases your current sentence by switching the NP (noun phrase) with each other without losing meaning,